 Meanwhile, his younger brothers enjoy a bit of been-there-done-that mentality.
 Especially as I note which methods have worked, and which ones I swore I would never do again.

-What I’m doing differently this time around
+What I’m doing differently as a second time mom

 Feeding on demand

 For one thing, these kiddos are (so far) good sleepers and tend to sleep in three-hour stretches.
-I also now understand the benefit of feeding on demand at this age, considering that my little guys need to pack on the pounds and almost always fuss about hunger and not much less.
-And of course, I realize that this is all temporary, and whatever frustration I felt in my first pregnancy regarding breastfeeding is tempered by my knowledge that it’ll all fly by relatively quickly.
+I also now understand the benefit of feeding on demand at this age.
+My little guys need to pack on the pounds and almost always fuss about hunger and not much less.
+I realize that this is all temporary.
+The frustration I feel balances knowing it’ll all fly by.